mbr/termios-rs/README.md

-# Termios Fork
+# Termios fork

 A vendored fork of the [termios](https://crates.io/crates/termios) library written by David Cuddeback.
-It contains extra functionality required by the [dmx](https://crates.io/crates/termios) crate.
+It contains extra functionality required by the [dmx](https://crates.io/crates/dmx) crate.